klepas/ozlockcon.com/sponsors.md

 Perks:

-- have your logo & link featured under the sponsorship page, underneath the Tier 2 sponsors
+- Have your logo & link featured under the sponsorship page, underneath the Tier 2 sponsors.
-- have your logo featured in the opening and closing ceremony slides
+- Have your logo featured in the opening and closing ceremony slides.
-- Optionally have your company banner next to one of the workshop/villages running
+- Optionally have your company banner next to one of the workshop/villages running.

 Additionally your organisation will receive 1 complimentary ticket, and a special badge from us to mark your attendance and sponsorship.